MikroElektronika/mikrosdk_click_v2/clicks/6dofimu16/README.md

 \mainpage Main Page

 ---
-# 6DOF IMU 16 click
+# 6DOF IMU 16 Click

 > 6DOF IMU 16 Click is a compact add-on board with a 6-axis inertial measurement device.
 This board features the ICM-42605, a premium performance 6-axis MotionTracking™ IMU from TDK InvenSense.
 It combines a 3-axis gyroscope and a 3-axis accelerometer, supporting the lowest gyroscope and accelerometer sensor noise in this IMU class.
 It also has the highest stability against temperature, shock, SMT/bend-induced offset, and more.